CaptainDario/3D-jigsaw-puzzle/README.md

 ### Option 1: Use a Heightmap
 If you want to use a Heightmap add a plane and scale it to be slightly larger than the 3D-puzzle.<br>

-You should also switch into edit-mode (tab-key) and add an "Edge Crease" (crtl + e) to all four sides of the plane with maximum strength (indicated by lila/pink edges).<br>
+You should also switch into edit-mode (tab-key) and add an "Edge Crease" (ctrl + e) to all four sides of the plane with maximum strength (indicated by lila/pink edges).<br>

 ![Blender - edge crease](/images/blender_edge_crease.jpg)<br>
 ![Blender - edge crease finished](/images/blender_edge_crease_finished.jpg)<br>

 Now add two modifiers **to the plane**.
 First a "Multiresolution"-modifier and second a "Displace"-modifier.
-The "Multiresolution"-modifier's subdivision should be set to s level where you are satisfied with the resolution.
+The "Multiresolution"-modifier's subdivision should be set to a level where you are satisfied with the resolution.
-Add a New Texture to the "Displace"-modifier.<br>
+Add a new Texture to the "Displace"-modifier.<br>

 ![Blender - modifiers](/images/blender_modifiers.jpg)<br>

 Now switch to the Texture-tab and load your heightmap.
-For this the Type must be set to "Image or Movie"<br>
+For this, the Type must be set to "Image or Movie"<br>

 ![Blender - added heightmap](/images/blender_added_heightmap.jpg)<br>